 My mother had pre-warned me that the other girls had been taking ballet for a while and would possibly be better than me, but that was ok because I was just starting.
-As a child I was shocked, “how silly were these girls”, for a start not only were the flowers not really there neither was the vine they were supposedly growing on, and most baffling, how long did you have to be here before you got to do some real ballet?
+As a child I was shocked, “how silly were these girls”, for a start not only were the flowers not really, there neither was the vine they were supposedly growing on, and most baffling, how long did you have to be here before you got to do some real ballet?

 Surprisingly enough I didn’t take up ballet, it wasn’t me.
 I declared I’d rather play outside in the gully behind our house but secretly I just saw the timeframe from invisible flower picking to Royal New Zealand Ballet as being too long and too complicated.
+I wanted tutus and graceful leaping, not the whole start at the beginning.

 I was pretty quick to bail on an idea if it wasn’t what I thought, similar to ballet I dropped out of Kapa Haka after only a few weeks.